brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

 - _Options:_
   - `teaser_image`: accepts an image or video
   - `teaser_image_mobile`: accepts an image or video
-  - `pre_listing_content`: accepts a list of references to placable Storyblok components
+  - `pre_listing_content`: accepts a list of references to Storyblok components
   - `listing`: accepts a list of `SbListingDisruptor`
   - `SEO`: accepts a meta data object
-  - `post_listing_content`: accepts a list of references to placable Storyblok components
+  - `post_listing_content`: accepts a list of references to Storyblok components

 ### Area: Service Pages